ophub/luci-app-amlogic/README.md

 ### The kernel download URL is an option

-- Download path of OpenWrt kernel: You can fill in the full path `https://github.com/breakings/OpenWrt/tree/main/opt/kernel`.
-If it is in the same repository as the OpenWrt firmware, the path can also be abbreviated `opt/kernel`.
-It can also independently point to the kernel storage path in any repository  `https://github.com/ophub/kernel/tree/main/pub/stable`.
-The kernel files can be stored in the specified path in the form of a folder or a list.
+- OpenWrt kernel download repository: You can fill in the full url `https://github.com/breakings/OpenWrt` or `breakings/OpenWrt` .
+The plugin will automatically download the general kernel from [kernel_stable](https://github.com/breakings/OpenWrt/releases/tag/kernel_stable) in Releases, and the rk3588 specific kernel from [kernel_rk3588](https://github.com/breakings/OpenWrt/releases/tag/kernel_rk3588).

 ### The version branch selection as an option